 What is the effect of the covid vaccine on children?

 For retrieving the comorbidities, the TPP GP clinical dataset from the UK Biobank (UKBB) will be used and ic-10 codes used to classify the diseases into broader categories.
 To get the vaccination status, the Covid-19 TPP GP Scripts dataset will be used and different vaccines called using their SNOMED codes.
 For the mortality data, the Death Linkage dataset will be used, as also done by Xiang et al.2.
-Bar plots of the different groups will be created and data will be analysed using the Chi-squared test.
+Bar plots of the different groups will be created and the data will be statistically analysed using the Chi-squared test.
 A line plot would be used for time-related data.
 Euler will be used, as it is a large dataset.

 References

 1 Choi, W. S. & Cheong, H. J. COVID-19 Vaccination for People with Comorbidities.
 Infect Chemother 53, 155-158, doi:10.3947/ic.2021.0302 (2021).